-On January 16, 2007, the Company entered into an option agreement, which was subsequently amended, to acquire up to a 100% interest in the Engineer Mine property, situated 32 kilometres west of Atlin, British Columbia and 140 kilometres south of Whitehorse, Yukon (for details of the agreement terms see financial statements for the years ended February 28, 2013 and February 29, 2012).
+On January 16, 2007, the Company entered into an option agreement to acquire up to a 100% interest in the Engineer Mine property, situated 32 kilometres west of Atlin, British Columbia and 140 kilometres south of Whitehorse, Yukon (for details of the agreement terms see financial statements for the years ended February 28, 2013 and February 29, 2012).
 Since that time, BCGold Corp. has methodically invested in excess of \$4.0 million in acquisition, development, bulk sampling, on-site milling and exploration for high-grade and bulk tonnage gold on the property.
 On September 25, 2012, BCGold announced it had vested its final 25% interest and acquired 100% ownership of the Engineer Mine property from Engineer Mining Corp. ("EMC").

 The Engineer Mine was a high-grade gold-silver producer with peak production in the mid-1920s which ceased commercial operation in the early 1930s.
-More than 560 kilograms (approximately 18,000 ounces) of gold and 278 kilograms (approximately 8,940 ounces) of silver were officially produced at realized grades exceeding 39 g/t gold and 20 g/t silver, respectively, from high-grade quartz-carbonate veins on six of eight mine levels.
-There are more than 25 known veins on the property and seven are exposed in the historic underground workings.
-In addition to high-grade gold in the quartz-carbonate veins, exploration potential also exists for a bulk tonnage, gold resource associated with the Shear Zone "A", Shear Zone "B" and Happy Sullivan hydrothermal breccia systems.
+More than 560 kilograms (approximately 18,000 ounces) of gold and 278 kilograms (approximately 8,940 ounces) of silver were officially produced at realized grades exceeding 39 g/t gold and 20 g/t silver, respectively, primarily from 2 high-grade quartz-carbonate veins on six of eight mine levels.
+There are more than 25 gold-bearing veins known to exist on the property and seven are exposed in the historic underground workings.
+In addition to high-grade gold in the quartz-carbonate veins, exploration potential also exists for a +1 million ounce, bulk tonnage, gold resource associated with the Shear Zone "A", Shear Zone "B" and Happy Sullivan hydrothermal breccia systems.

 Engineer Mine has a number of unique characteristics (i.e. gold-vanadium-mica association) similar to a select few giant epithermal gold deposits, such as Porgera (+10M oz), the Emperor Mine in Fiji (+7M oz) and Cripple Creek in Colarado (+24M oz).
 The property is only now undergoing modern day exploration.
 At Engineer Mine, BCGold has defined a number of near-surface, hydrothermal breccia, shear and quartz stockwork targets affiliated with an untested intrusive stock and 1 km long alteration selvedge, situated immediately south of the existing mine workings.
-Shear Zone A, the most promising target was drilled by BCGold over a 400 metre strike length in 2008, up to the then property boundary, where drill hole BCGE08-07 intersected 35 metres averaging 0.45 g/t gold in a broad zone of hydrothermal breccias (see news release dated December 2, 2008).
+Shear Zone A, the most promising target was drilled by BCGold over a 400 metre strike length in 2008, up to the then property boundary, where drill hole BCGE08-07 intersected 35 metres averaging 0.45 g/t gold in a broad zone of hydrothermal breccias defined by drilling over a 400 metre strike length. (see news release dated December 2, 2008).